Loadshedding: Imran asks Mulk to point finger at culprit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Chairman, Imran Khan, on Friday wrote to the caretaker Prime Minister Justice (retd) Nasirul Mulk to take the nation into confidence on who is responsible for the ongoing power crisis in the country.
+ISLAMABAD: PTI Chairman Imran Khan on Friday wrote to the caretaker Prime Minister Justice (retd) Nasirul Mulk to take the nation into confidence on who was responsible for the ongoing power crisis in the country.

-“I have pointed out to the caretaker PM that it is his government's responsibility to take the nation into confidence and inform them who is responsible for this sorry state of affairs in power sector and is there any semblance of good governance that the PML-N government boasted about ad nauseum,” he said in a series of tweets.
+“I have pointed out to the caretaker PM that it is his government’s responsibility to take the nation into confidence & inform them who is responsible for this sorry state of affairs in power sector and is there any semblance of “good governance” that the PML-N government boasted about ad nauseum,” he said in a series of tweets.

-Imran said, “As the country confronts spiraling power and water crises alongside a heat wave, I have written a letter to the caretaker PM to take the nation into confidence and inform them of the correct picture of the acute power crisisand status of the Rs500 billion circular debt left by the PML-N government”.
+Imran said, “As the country confronts spiraling power & water crises alongside a heat wave, I have written a letter to the caretaker PM to take the nation into confidence and inform them of the correct picture of the acute power crisis & status of the Rs500 billion circular debt left by the PML-N government”.

-He emphasised that the long-suffering public has a right to know whether the promises and claims by the PML-N government of having ended loadshedding is nothing but a pack of lies.
-People would also like to know the veracity of Shahbaz Sharif's statement that any power failures now would be caretaker government's fault.
+He emphasised that the long-suffering public had a right to know whether the promises and claims by the PML-N government of having ended loadshedding were nothing but a pack of lies.
+People would also like to know the veracity of Shahbaz Sharif’s statement that any power failures now would be caretaker government’s fault.

-ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Chairman, Imran Khan, on Friday wrote to the caretaker Prime Minister Justice (retd) Nasirul Mulk to take the nation into confidence on who is responsible for the ongoing power crisis in the country.
+ISLAMABAD: PTI Chairman Imran Khan on Friday wrote to the caretaker Prime Minister Justice (retd) Nasirul Mulk to take the nation into confidence on who was responsible for the ongoing power crisis in the country.

-“I have pointed out to the caretaker PM that it is his government's responsibility to take the nation into confidence and inform them who is responsible for this sorry state of affairs in power sector and is there any semblance of good governance that the PML-N government boasted about ad nauseum,” he said in a series of tweets.
+“I have pointed out to the caretaker PM that it is his government’s responsibility to take the nation into confidence & inform them who is responsible for this sorry state of affairs in power sector and is there any semblance of “good governance” that the PML-N government boasted about ad nauseum,” he said in a series of tweets.

-Imran said, “As the country confronts spiraling power and water crises alongside a heat wave, I have written a letter to the caretaker PM to take the nation into confidence and inform them of the correct picture of the acute power crisisand status of the Rs500 billion circular debt left by the PML-N government”.
+Imran said, “As the country confronts spiraling power & water crises alongside a heat wave, I have written a letter to the caretaker PM to take the nation into confidence and inform them of the correct picture of the acute power crisis & status of the Rs500 billion circular debt left by the PML-N government”.

-He emphasised that the long-suffering public has a right to know whether the promises and claims by the PML-N government of having ended loadshedding is nothing but a pack of lies.
-People would also like to know the veracity of Shahbaz Sharif's statement that any power failures now would be caretaker government's fault.
+He emphasised that the long-suffering public had a right to know whether the promises and claims by the PML-N government of having ended loadshedding were nothing but a pack of lies.
+People would also like to know the veracity of Shahbaz Sharif’s statement that any power failures now would be caretaker government’s fault.

 Comments